krishaamer/green-filter-research/research/literature/ai.md

 -   https://www.amazon.com/Chatting-Humans-Experience-Conversational-Science-based-ebook/dp/B097YXLS67
 -   https://www.amazon.com/AI-UX-Artificial-Intelligence-Experience-ebook/dp/B08LB3JLPB

+## Pervasive Computing {#pervasive-computing}

+The four phases of PC (Rogers (2022)) We can use all the data being recorded to provide a Digital Twin of the planet, nature, ecosystems and human actions to help us change our behaviour and optimize for planetal wellbeing.

 ## Definition {#definition}

 “AI is computer programming that learns and adapts” (*The A-Z of AI* (n.d.))